 Patients who aren’t sure if their condition would warrant an emergency room visit, or who need less urgent health advice can also call HealthLink BC at 8-1-1 to speak to a nurse, dietitian, or pharmacist.
 This service is available 24 hrs a day, seven days per week.

-We make every effort to keep communities informed about changes to regular services, and when we know in advance of the potential for intermittent service interruptions.
+We make every effort to keep communities informed about changes to regular services, and when we know in advance of the potential for intermittent service interruptions or reductions.
 For regular appointment-based service interruptions, patients will be contacted directly and rescheduled.
+Prenatal patients are informed about the potential for service interruptions and how to access care if they do occur, during regular prenatal appointments, through local brochure information and other notifications, such as direct text, phone or email messages from their provider practices.
 For emergency service interruptions, signs will be posted at the site and our partners with BC Emergency Health Services will be notified.

 When the cause of a service interruption is sudden or unexpected, or it occurs after hours, it is challenging to provide notifications in real time.
 For example, an emergency department service disruption can happen on short notice if multiple trauma patients arrive at one time; but services can also return to normal on short notice, as patients are treated and transferred, or as more staff resources arrive.
-Our priority in keeping community members informed is making sure they know how to access care, even if intermittent service disruptions are happening - and especially for life-threatening emergency care needs.

 We recognize that access to services, whether it’s primary care, emergency and acute care, or laboratory and medical imaging services is of utmost importance to the communities we serve.
 We also know that staffing shortages and recruitment and retention challenges are not unique to the Northern Health region.